University of Toronto

 Kediel Mendez is an aspiring nurse who commenced the Pre-Health Nursing program at George Brown College in the fall of 2018.
 Despite facing many social and personal obstacles before and after immigrating to Canada, Kediel was able to achieve a certificate of honours at her high school and build meaningful, positive relationships with teachers and peers.
 Amidst her busy schedule as a student, Kediel routinely volunteered at her school library and dedicated much of her leisure time helping her community by babysitting for local families.
 This came at no cost to her as she not only enjoyed helping others, but also loved working with children.
 Kediel is excited to venture off into unchartered territory as the first person in her family to pursue post-secondary education.
 She sees this as a chance to be a role model for her younger siblings and make her dad and aunt proud.
 Kediel understands the hard work and discipline necessary to achieve her academic and professional goals and is determined to accomplish every single one with tenacity and enthusiasm.

 Richa Patel is an exemplary student admitted to the University of Guelph for a Bachelors of Science in Biomedical Sciences in the fall of 2017.
 Throughout highschool, Patel demonstrated her commitment to academic excellence by earning the status of Ontario Scholar and supported her school community through many initiatives including serving as an executive in DECA (entrepreneurship competition) and participating in Relay For Life to raise money for the Canadian Cancer society.

-Major: Kinesiology and Health Science & Minor: Business
+Major: Kinesiology and Health Sciences & Minor: Business